-You specify how many entitlements the employee must have to violate the rule.
+You specify how many entitlements the identity must have to violate the rule.

-By default, a rule violation is identified, if one of the employee of the employee group affected, is assigned an object that fulfills the condition of the rule block.
+By default, a rule violation is identified, if one affected identity is assigned at least one object that fulfills the condition of the rule block.
 You can increase this number.
 The value 0 is not valid.